CHH/cache-service-provider/README.md

 ### Configuration

-If you only need one application wide cache, then it's sufficient to only define a default cache, by setting `cache.options`:
+If you only need one application wide cache, then it's sufficient to only define a default cache, by setting the `default` key in `cache.options`.

+The cache definition is an array of options, with `driver` being the only mandatory option.
+All other options in the array, are treated as constructor arguments to the driver class.

 The cache named `default` is the cache available through the app's `cache` service.